Login

 Very effective

-How did the resource inform students’ understanding of food waste as a global vs local issue?
-Excellent - we started thinking about aeroplanes, cruise ships and the tourism industry and how they deal with waste.
+How did the resource inform students’ understanding of food waste as a global vs local issue? ?

-What were the most creative food waste solution suggestions?
-Pataka Kai to support others with items we do not need / want
+What were the most creative food waste solution suggestions? compost, pig food

 Did the resource encourage new ways of thinking and talking about the value food?